Friday, December 12, 2008

 But I go to parties at other houses.
 Around the neighborhood, I see lots of lights; even deer have lights all over them.
 (My former neighborhood just had the regular kind.)
 At least, they look like deer.

-ts of shopping with my PRs.
+I get to ride in the car more.
+I do lots of shopping with my PRs.
 The Post Office people know me on sight.

 So, to help us all be good, here - according to my canine buddies - are some dos and don'ts for this season: